j19sch/j19sch.github.io/posts/2025/20250103-optimizing-for-moments-of-discovery.md

 	- requires understanding of what's built so far
 	- richness of evaluation context
 	- > "It is in the doing of the work that we discover the work that we must do.
 Doing exposes reality."
 Woody Zuill, https://agilemaxims.com/
+	- doing: design - build - test (feedback!)
+TDD mixes then so well
 - just in time refinement
 	- instead of deciding/fixating early
 	- instead of front-loading all the thinking